College PortalTufts University

 • A complete list of your extracurricular activities.

-If your parent/guardian is your only teacher and homeschool administrator/counselor, they may submit two letters: one addressing their experience teaching you, and another detailing their role in counseling/assisting you through high school.
+Parent/Guardian as Sole Teacher/Counselor If your parent/guardian is your only teacher and homeschool administrator/counselor, they may submit two letters: one addressing their experience teaching you, and another detailing their role in counseling/assisting you through high school.
 If you have had other instructors (online courses, group homeschool settings), you are welcome to ask them for letters as well.
+Letter Content and Format An ideal letter of recommendation is typically 1-1.5 pages and can be formatted with bullet points or as a traditional letter.
+It should include three sections:

 • Academics: Discuss your academic performance and achievements.